eProsima/Integration-Service-docs/docs/index.rst

    :target: http://www.eprosima.com/

 *eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
-Also it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.
+Also it is able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.

-Some of the main features of *Integration Service* are:
+The main features of *Integration Service* are:

 * Connects two different domains.
 * Mapping between different data types.
-* User-defined operations over the circulating messages (:ref:`transformation libraries`).
+* User-defined operations over the received messages (:ref:`transformation libraries`).
 * Communication with other environments, as *ROS2*.